 Delegates were very disappointed to hear that the number of ACFO and Commander vacancies across the state are increasing rather than decreasing.
-Delegates were informed at the meeting in November last year that there were nine commander vacancies and two ACFO positions unfilled.
+Delegates were informed at the meeting in November last year that there were 9 commander vacancies and 2 ACFO positions unfilled.
 The latest figures available has seen a disturbing increase in Districts without their full allocation of staff.
-Figures supplied indicate that there are currently two ACFO vacancies and 15 Commander vacancies as well as three other district training positions vacant.
-VFBV has again explained how these vacancies have a flow on effect by putting more pressure on other District staff to fill the workload void and ultimately more work having to be done by brigade captains and BMTs.
+Figures supplied indicate that there are currently 2 ACFO vacancies and 15 Commander vacancies as well as 3 other district training positions vacant.
+VFBV have again explained how these vacancies have a flow on effect by putting more pressure on other District staff to fill the workload void and ultimately more work having to be done by brigade captains and BMT's.